Frequently Asked Questions

 What are the Standards and Ethics of Coaching?

-Coaching is a new profession, ICC and Lambent do Brasil have established their Standards and ethical guidelines for the International Coaching Community
+Coaching is a new profession; ICC and Lambent have established their Standards and ethical guidelines for the International Coaching Community.

 See our Standards and Ethics page on this website.